Restoring the Historic Capitol

 The restoration rediscovered the State Capitol that was completed in 1874 beneath over 100 years of well-meaning and misguided “modernizations.”
 With their removal and the help of today’s technology, the building has been allowed to face the end of this century, and the beginning of the next, as it did the last — the home of California’s legislature.

 — Robert M. Wood

-Legislative chambers, the most important rooms of any capitol, are usually designed and furnished in grand style.
-California’s Capitol chambers were definitive examples of this for many years, until a gradual series of modernizations slowly chipped away at the grandeur they once exhibited.
+Legislative chambers, the most important rooms of any capitol, are usually designed and furnished in a grand style.
+California’s Capitol chambers were definitive examples of this for many years, until a series of modernizations slowly chipped away at the grandeur they once exhibited.

 During their heyday, the chambers exemplified the democratic values of government by the people, for the people.
 In both chambers, the Roman Corinthian design of the columns and pilasters reflect the Greek and Roman influences of our democracy and rule of law.

 The decor of the chambers also reflected precedents set in British Parliament.
 The color red, featured in the Senate Chambers, was historically associated with the House of Lords.
 In the Assembly Chambers, green was the predominant color, a tradition borrowed from Parliament’s House of Commons.